Rembert Dennis Building – Columbia, South Carolina

-The building behind the South Carolina Law Enforcement Officers’ Memorial within the State House complex in Columbia is the Rempert Dennis Building.
+The building behind the South Carolina Law Enforcement Officers’ Memorial within the State House complex in Columbia is the Rembert Dennis Building.
 It is one of several modern buildings added to the grounds of the State House in the 1970s and 1980s when Senate Street was removed to create pedestrian space.
-The Dennis Building houses several important offices, including the South Carolina Department of Natural Resources.
+The Rembert Dennis Building houses several important offices, including the South Carolina Attorney General.

-It was named for Berkeley County native Dennis Rempert, elected to the South Carolina House of Representatives in 1938.
+It was named for Berkeley County native Rembert Dennis, elected to the South Carolina House of Representatives in 1938.
 He was the third generation in his family elected to the South Carolina General Assembly and served in the House until 1942.
 That year, he ran for a seat in the South Carolina Senate and won, serving there until his retirement in 1988.

 Dennis was wary of anyone assuming his run for the senate was an avoidance of military service at the beginning of World War II.
 According to his papers at the University of South Carolina Library, Dennis says, “I had a burning desire to fill the seat that my father had lost by assassination and my mother had lost because it was too early for women to be accepted for higher office … It was my feeling that I was going to be severely criticized for running for political office when I was of the age that I was expected to be in military service … I decided I would run and abide by the results and publicly stated that it was their [the public’s] decision and I would be a volunteer for service if I didn’t win.”